 very helpful and excellent professor."

-- To honor and give glory to God in all that I am and do;
+- To give glory and honor to God through all that I am and all that I do;

 - To contribute to the students of Friends University, Wichita State University, and all people in

 the greater local and worldwide community, in my role as a faculty member and beyond;